- 20th Nov 2021 – 1st Dec 2021

 - INR 1,50,000 + 5% GST Per Person

 (EMI Option Available)

 Start your road trip on the outskirts of Delhi at a pre-decided location where all of us will gather to embark together on this journey.
 You will be introduced to your fellow travellers and handed radio sets with some quick instructions before we hit the road and start driving towards Rishikesh.
 Our first stop will be for breakfast, where we will do a team briefing and orientation about the coming days on the road.
-In a few hours, we will reach the "Dev Bhoomi" of Uttarakhand and halt in Haridwar where you will get a chance to relax and dip your toes in the holy waters of the Ganges before continuing towards Rishikesh.
-At night, you will get a chance to know your fellow participants over dinner.
+In a few hours, we will reach the "Dev Bhoomi" of Uttarakhand and halt in Dehradun for lunch before continuing towards Rishikesh.
+In the evening, you will get a chance to know your fellow participants over dinner.

 Rishikesh, a tranquil town in northern Uttarakhand, surrounded by hills and bisected by the vast and sluggish Ganges, is often claimed as the `Yoga Capital of the World'.
 Back in the 1960s, Rishikesh gained instant fame as the site where The Beatles came to stay with their guru, Maharishi Mahesh Yogi.
 But what we have in mind for today is a bit more action-packed as we are going for a half-day long river rafting experience on the rapids of the Ganges River.
 River rafting in Rishikesh offers breathtaking views of the surrounding Himalayan range.
 It is one of the most popular activities that draws adventure seekers from different corners of India and abroad to Rishikesh.
 We will experience rapids of different grades and don't be surprised in case your raft flips over; it's all part of the experience!